Heidi Brock, President and CEO

 Noe is a graduate of The Georgetown University Law Center, where he was a John M. Olin fellow in law and economics and an editor on the law journal.

-Jan Poling serves as American Forest & Paper Association (AF&PA) Vice President, General Counsel and Corporate Secretary, having joined the association in September of 2007.
-She is responsible for the association’s legal affairs and governance issues and provides overall direction for the association as a member of the Senior Leadership Team.
+Andrew Topps serves as American Forest & Paper Association (AF&PA) Vice President, General Counsel and Corporate Secretary, having joined the association in 2010.
+He is responsible for the association’s legal affairs and governance issues and provides overall direction for the association as a member of the Senior Leadership Team.

 Riki Abellano, Associate, Office Services